romantictangerine/romantictangerine/README.md

 # PONYTOWN

+i mostly have local chat *on*, so even though i prefer whispers i might not see yours if the chat is really active!! (i will literally do everything i can to get back to you once i see your message)

 ## BOUNDARIES
 - i dont mind anyone sitting with me or interacting, *as long as you dont make me or others uncomfortable*